Geita Gold Mine: Early development (1930s)

-Gold mining in Tanzania in modern times dates back to the German colonial period, beginning with gold discoveries near Lake Victoria in 1894.
+Gold mining in Tanzania in modern times dates to the German colonial period, beginning with gold discoveries near Lake Victoria in 1894.
 The first gold mine in what was then German East Africa, the Sekenke Gold Mine, began operation in 1909, and gold mining in Tanzania experienced a boom between 1930 and World War II.

 In 1898, a German prospector found gold mineralization in the Geita area.
-Plans for a gold mine in the region was disrupted by the World War I. The Treaty of Versailles granted Tanzania, then part of German East Africa to Britain.
+Plans for a gold mine in the region were disrupted by World War I. The Treaty of Versailles granted Tanzania, then part of German East Africa to Britain.

 In the 1930s Tanganyika Concessions learned that gold prospectors were having success in the area near Mgusu, southwest of Lake Victoria, and in 1934 formed Kentan Gold Area Limited to develop these finds.
 It did so through its subsidiaries Saragura Development Company Limited and Geita Gold Mining Company Limited.
-The Geita Gold Mining Company was set up to operate the Geita Gold Mine in Tanganyika, which was transferred to it from the Sagura Development Company.
+The Geita Gold Mining Company was set up to operate the Geita Gold Mine in Tanganyika, which was transferred from the Sagura Development Company.

 Production began in 1936.
-A 1937 report said it hoped to soon start crushing 500 tons per day, and could well become the largest gold producer in East Africa.
-The company had built a road from the mine to Lake Victoria, where it had built a jetty.
-It had built housing, medical facilities, set up a private wireless station and subsidized a weekly air service.
+A 1937 report said it hoped to start crushing 500 tons per day, and could well become the largest gold producer in East Africa.
+The company built a road from the mine to Lake Victoria, where it built a jetty, housing, medical facilities, set up a private radio station and subsidised a weekly air service.
 Gold milling began in Geita in December 1938.
 Simultaneously, artisanal mining was made illegal during the British colonial period.